dsbowen/hemlock/docs_md/tutorial/setup.md

 If one doesn't work, try the other.

-#### Windows users
+#### Windows and Redis

-I recommend installing Windows Subsystem for Linux (WSL) with the Ubuntu Linux distribution.
+If you want to use hemlock's redis queue functionality, I recommend installing Windows Subsystem for Linux (WSL) with the Ubuntu Linux distribution.
 Either WSL 1 or WSL 2 should work.
 This comes with python and pip.
 [Download instructions for WSL here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-After you've installed Ubuntu, open a terminal window (WIN + R, then enter 'ubuntu\<xxxx\>', where \<xxxx\> is your version of ubuntu, e.g. 'ubuntu2004').
+After you've installed Ubuntu, open a terminal window (WIN + R, then enter 'ubuntu<xxxx>', where <xxxx> is your version of ubuntu, e.g. 'ubuntu2004').
 You will be prompted to create a username and password.

 Verify your python installation with: